 With all these considerations in place, we have carried out a comprehensive numerical analysis of the scenario by solving the appropriate set of coupled Boltzmann equations after incorporating all relevant production and annihilation processes of $\chi$ and $\xi$.
 Depending on the coupling strengths of the DS ($\lambda_1$, $\lambda_2$), we have considered two cases; Case-I ( $\lambda_1 = \lambda_2 = \lambda$) and Case-II ($\lambda_1 (= 0) \, \ll \lambda_2$).
 The salient observations of these two cases that can be made from the present analysis are as follows. \begin{itemize} \item Requiring the VS and the DS to be out of mutual thermal equilibrium and simultaneously securing a successful BBN, forbids the DM mass, $m_\chi$, below around 20 GeV.
 This results in an absolute upper bound on $C_\tau$ ($\lesssim 10^{-14}$ GeV$^{-2}$) in the scenario under consideration.
-The physics behind both these requirements depends only on the portal coupling $(C_\tau)$ and the mass of the mediator ($m_\xi$) and is independent of the choice of $\lambda_{1,2}$. \item In Case-I, the possibility of a large value of $\lambda$ ($=\lambda_1=\lambda_2$) which helps attain the right DM relic via freeze-out is ruled out by the stability of the DM, $\chi$, decaying at a later time to $\xi$, via the loop-mediated process $\chi \to \xi l \bar{l}$, even as its tree-level decay is forbidden due to the choice $m_\xi < m_\chi < 3m_\xi$.
-However, the correct relic abundance of the DM can still be achieved by exploiting the freeze-in mechanism, with a smaller $\lambda$, thus without jeopardizing the stability of the DM. \item The setup proposed in Case-II could explain the observed DM relic abundance achieved either via freeze-out or through freeze-in within the DS depending on the strength of the interaction, $\lambda_2$ between $\chi$ and $\xi$.
+The physics behind both these requirements depends only on the portal coupling $(C_\tau)$ and the mass of the mediator ($m_\xi$), and is independent of the choice of $\lambda_{1,2}$, These requirements and the dependencies on the portal coupling and mediator mass can be considered as some general features in any scenario that can prompt non-thermal production of DM. \item In Case-I, the possibility of a large value of $\lambda$ ($=\lambda_1=\lambda_2$) which helps attain the right DM relic via freeze-out is ruled out by the stability of the DM, $\chi$, decaying at a later time to $\xi$, via the loop-mediated process $\chi \to \xi l \bar{l}$, even as its tree-level decay is forbidden due to the choice $m_\xi < m_\chi < 3m_\xi$.
+However, the correct relic abundance of the DM can still be achieved by exploiting the freeze-in mechanism, with a smaller $\lambda$, thus without jeopardizing the stability of the DM.
+This interplay of the DS couplings $\lambda_1$ and $\lambda_2$ in the production mechanism of DM is independent of the choice of the origin of DS production. \item The setup proposed in Case-II could explain the observed DM relic abundance achieved either via freeze-out or through freeze-in within the DS depending on the strength of the interaction, $\lambda_2$ between $\chi$ and $\xi$.